Looking for signs the Bitcoin panic is over

 A remarkable 2017 for Bitcoin turned into stomach-churning terror for investors just before the holiday weekend when the cryptocurrency had its worst week of trading in four years.

-While exact values can vary by exchanges, the value of Bitcoin has exploded from around $1,000 at the start of the year to about $20,000 in mid-December.
+While exact values can vary by exchanges, the value of Bitcoin exploded from around $1,000 at the start of the year to about $20,000 in mid-December.
 Suddenly, everyone from serious investors to casual hobbyists who had bought Bitcoin as a novelty had a windfall on their digital ledgers.

 Then last week arrived.
 The value plunged below $12,000 at one point, including a 30 percent drop on Friday.
 Just as the rise in value didn’t have a clear rationale, neither did the crash.